gregallensworth/L.TileLayer.Cordova/README.md

 - `downloadXYZList(xyzlist,overwrite,progress_callback,complete_callback,error_callback)`
 Given a list of _xyz objects_ representing tile ordinates, download all of these tiles and save them to the on-device cache.
 The _overwrite_ flag specifies whether tiles already in the on-device cache will be skipped and retained or else downloaded and overwritten.
 Setting overwrite to false can be a big time-saver, if someone has already cached an overlapping area.
 The _progress_callback_ is called as each tile is downloaded and saved.
 The callback is passed two parameters: the number of tiles now comlpeted (integer) and the number of tiles to be downloaded (integer).
 This is suitable for displaying a progress bar, for example.
+This callback may return `false` in which case downloadXYZList() will stop fetching tiles after that progress callback; this is useful for implementing a cancel functionality.
 The _complete_callback_ is called when all tiles have been downloaded and saved.
 It is passed no parameters.
 This would be suitable for supressing a progress message, or displaying a Done! message, for example.
 The _error_callback_ is called in the event of an error.
 It is passed one parameter: an error message string.